tlc033/n8n-installer/README.md

-# n8n Ecosystem Installer
+# n8n Installer

-**n8n Ecosystem Installer** is an open, docker compose template designed to significantly simplify the setup of a comprehensive development environment centered around n8n and Flowise.
+**n8n Installer** is an open, docker compose template designed to significantly simplify the setup of a comprehensive development environment centered around n8n and Flowise.
 It bundles essential supporting tools like Open WebUI (as an interface for n8n agents), Supabase (database, vector store, auth), Qdrant (high-performance vector store), Langfuse (LLM observability), SearXNG (private metasearch), Grafana/Prometheus (monitoring), Crawl4ai (web crawling), and Caddy (managed HTTPS).
 Also, you have the option during setup to automatically import over 300 community workflows into your n8n instance!

 ### What's included

 ✅ [**Self-hosted n8n**](https://n8n.io/) - Low-code platform with over 400
 integrations and advanced AI components

-✅ **Optional import of ~300 n8n community workflows** during setup.
+✅ **300 n8n Community Workflows Included**

 ✅ [**Supabase**](https://supabase.com/) - Open source database as a service -
 most widely used database for AI agents